Large Deviations for Stochastic Generalized Porous Media Equations driven by L\'{e}vy Noise: Introduction

 One of the main contributions of this paper is that we do not assume the compactness of embeddings in the corresponding Gelfand triple.
 Avoiding this assumption allows us to cover the important class of models on general $\sigma$-finite measurable spaces $(E,\mathcal{B}(E),\mu)$, and in particular, the models on unbounded domains in $\Bbb{R}^d$.
 In sharp contrast to our work, previous results on LDPs for stochastic evolution equations (SEEs) with L\'evy noise heavily rely on the compactness condition for the Gelfand triples because it is crucial in their methods to prove the compactness of solutions to the so-called stochastic control equations and further prove convergence to the solutions of the corresponding skeleton equations.
 Hence, in our present work, a different approach must be employed.
-The main difficulty lies in the convergence of the skeleton equations, and to overcome this difficulty, we adopt a series of technical methods, including time discretization, cutting off an argument, and relative entropy estimates of a sequence of probability measures; see Subsection 5.1.
-Compared with the assumptions about the coefficients of the noise in the previous studies \cite{BPZ, LSZZ, RZ, YZZ 2015,ZZ 2015}, the payoff for this is nothing.
+The main difficulty lies in the convergence of the skeleton equations, and to overcome this difficulty, we adopt a series of technical methods, including time discretization, a cut-off argument, and relative entropy estimates of a sequence of probability measures; see Subsection \ref{Subsection5.1}. {These successfully refrain the assumption that the coefficient of the noise is H\"{o}lder continuous w.r.t. time in the Wiener case (cf. \cite[page:10006, (H3)]{WZ}), which can be seen as a ``compensation" for dropping the compactness condition of the Gelfand triples.
 We want to emphasize the fact that the time discretization approach, which was inspired by the work \cite{CM} and has been widely used in studying LDPs for SEEs driven by Gaussian noise, is also applicable here.
 The current paper is the first to deal with LDPs for SEEs with L\'evy noise without the previous compactness conditions.

 Finally, we would like to refer the reader to \cite{BLZ, LR, P, PR, PZ} for more background information and results on SPDEs, to \cite{A, BDR} for background on SPMEs, and to \cite{RRW, RW, RWW, RWX, RWX1, RWZ} and the references therein for comprehensive theories of SGPMEs.